w3f/polkadot-wiki/docs/learn/learn-nft.md

 title: NFTs
 sidebar_label: NFTs
 description: An explanation of the NFT landscape in the Polkadot ecosystem.
-keywords: [NFT, non-fungible token, NFT 2.0, nfts]
+keywords: [NFT, non-fungible token, NFT 2.0]
 slug: ../learn-nft
 ---

-This page is a high-level overview of NFTs in the blockchain space and of the various approaches to NFTs within the {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} network.
+This page is a high-level overview of NFTs and the various approaches to NFTs within the
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} network.

 ## Fungibility